Genesis Chapter 48

 19. For the earnest expectation of the creation waits for the manifestation of the sons of God.

-Hope and faith go hand in hand, We have faith in God’s word that we are saved through the blood of Jesus Christ, and therefore we hope for a better future of a life eternal, without the pains and struggles we go through in the present age.
+Hope and faith go hand in hand, We have faith in God’s word that we are saved through the blood of Jesus Christ, and therefore we hope for a better future of life eternal, without the pains and struggles we go through in the present age.
 If we were already in this present stage then there would be no need for hope, why should we hope for something we already have?
 So we patiently wait for the kingdom of God to come, and the better days that lie ahead.

-28. And we know that all things work together for good to those who love God, to those who are called according to His purpose.
+28. And we know that all things work together for good to those who love God, to those who are the called according to His purpose.

 30. But whom He predestinated, these He also called; and whom He called, those He also justified.
 And whom He justified, these He also glorified.
 1 Pt.
 2:9; 3:9